lawrennd/old_talks/_uq/includes/ishigami-function.md

 \notes{That gives us the target function, next we define the input space for the simulator.}

 \setupcode{import numpy as np
-from emukit.core import ContinuousParameter, ParameterSpace}}
+from emukit.core import ContinuousParameter, ParameterSpace}

 \code{variable_domain = (-np.pi,np.pi)